Michael Deibert

-Michael Deibert (born July 25, 1973) is an American journalist, author and researcher at the Centro de Estudos Internacionais at the Instituto Universitário de Lisboa.
+Michael Deibert (born July 25, 1973) is an American journalist, author and researcher.

 Biography

 Deibert was born in Lancaster, Pennsylvania, and is a graduate of Bard College.
 His first book, Notes from the Last Testament: The Struggle for Haiti, with an introduction by the Haitian filmmaker Raoul Peck, was published by Seven Stories Press in November 2005.
 Deibert's second book, The Democratic Republic of Congo: Between Hope and Despair, was published as part of the Zed Books African Arguments series in cooperation with the Royal African Society, the International African Institute and the World Peace Foundation in 2013.
 A third book, In the Shadow of Saint Death: The Gulf Cartel and the Price of America's Drug War in Mexico, was published by Lyons Press in June 2014.
 A new work, Haiti Will Not Perish: A Recent History, was published by Zed Books in summer 2017.

 Deibert's writing has appeared in The Washington Post, The Wall Street Journal, The Miami Herald, The Guardian, Folha de Sao Paulo, Le Monde diplomatique and the World Policy Journal, among other publications.
 From 2001 until 2003, he served as the Reuters correspondent in Port-au-Prince, Haiti.
 He has been featured as a commentator on international affairs on the BBC, Al Jazeera, Channel 4, National Public Radio, WNYC New York Public Radio and KPFK Pacifica Radio.

 Deibert has reported extensively from Haiti, the Democratic Republic of Congo, France, Guatemala, and Mexico.